tailwind/engineering-blog-posts/3/part-1.md

 At Tailwind, we're quick to adopt new technologies that allow us to ship faster, safer, and cleaner code.
 While the company was founded more than six years ago, our tech stack looks very different today as compared to the early days.

-What was once a jQuery app is now mostly built in React.
+Where new features were once made in jQuery, they're now built using React.
 In fact, Tailwind adopted React so early (2015) that we initially used [`hyperx`](https://github.com/choojs/hyperx) to do templating, because [`jsx`](https://reactjs.org/docs/introducing-jsx.html) had not yet become the de facto templating solution for React.

 Our adoption of React allowed us to move much faster and build far more performant components than with jQuery.
 Overall, the adoption was a huge win.
 However, because React was a new technology at the time, we developed some code patterns that differ from what is commonly seen in React apps built today; particularly around state management / Redux.
 This pattern isn't wrong per se, but a couple of months ago, we considered whether or not it was a good idea to continue using it.

 In investigating our React + Redux architecture and comparing it to the way that most React + Redux apps are built, I found that we're missing out on some of the benefits of doing React + Redux "by the book."
-In this post, you'll see the differences between our React + Redux today and how it could be structured, if we were using the popular state management patterns available today.
+In this post, you'll see the differences between Tailwind's React + Redux today and how it could be structured, if we were using the popular state management patterns available today.

 This is the first post in a series of three about the process of adopting a new React + Redux approach in an existing codebase.
 You'll find a link to part two at the end of this post.